How to Decide Your Monthly Credit Card Payment

 When You Can’t Pay in Full

 In between the most (full balance) and least ideal (minimum) credit card payment amounts is the amount you can afford to pay toward your balance.
 Review your income and expenses and decide how much you can realistically put toward your balance without straining yourself financially.
-Anything above the minimum will help reduce your balance.
-The more the better.
+Anything above the minimum will help reduce your balance, allow you to pay less interest, and help you pay off your balance faster.
+The more you can pay toward your credit card balance, the better.

 When You’re Paying Off Debt

 When you’re paying off several credit cards at one time, combine these strategies by paying as much as you can on one credit card and the minimum on all the other credit cards.
+Once you've paid off one card, take that payment and add it to what you've been paying on another card.
 This is the most effective way to get rid of your credit card debt.
-You’ll eliminate your balances one at a time, but it’s better than paying just a little toward your debts each month and much better than paying just the minimum on all your accounts.
+You’ll eliminate your balances one at a time, but it’s better than paying just a little toward your debts each month and much better than just paying the minimum on all your accounts.

-You can also use a credit card repayment calculator to help you decide what credit card payment you need to make to pay off your debt.
-Most calculators will show you a monthly payment schedule based on either the total payment you can afford to make or a deadline by which you want to be debt-free.
+You can also use a credit card repayment calculator to help you decide how much to pay toward your credit card balances.
+Most calculators will show you a monthly payment schedule based on either the total payment you can afford or the date you want to be debt-free.

 Think About Your Credit Score

-While your credit card payment doesn't directly impact your credit score, it can influence your score (and your recent payment amount is reported to the credit bureaus).
-Your credit card payment does influence your credit utilization, the ratio between your credit card balance and your credit limit, a factor that significantly influences your credit score.
-The best credit scores belong to consumers with the lowest credit utilization, typically below 30% utilization.
+While your credit card payment doesn't directly impact your credit score, it can influence your score, and your recent payment amount may be reported to the credit bureaus.
+Your credit card payment does influence your credit utilization, which is the ratio between your credit card balance and your credit limit.
+Credit utilization is an important factor when it comes to your credit score.
+The best credit scores belong to consumers with the lowest credit utilization, typically below 30%.

 As you decide what credit card payment to make, think about how much is necessary to bring your credit card balance below 30% of the credit limit.

-Here’s the rule of thumb for deciding your credit card payment: pay the full balance or as much of the balance as you can afford.
+Here’s a rule of thumb for deciding your credit card payments: pay the full balance or as much of the balance as you can afford.
 If you’re trying to pay off several credit cards, pay as much as you can toward one credit card and the minimum on all the others.
 But, if you’re struggling and can’t afford to pay much, make at least the minimum.